bitwombat/gps-tags/README.md

 12. Notify when the collar hasn't GPS located in X hours.
 13. Report furthest distance travelled.
 14. Time window & slider for paths.
+15. Setup "pragma optimize;" and "pragma vacuum;" to run daily on sqlite3.